arthrp/basic-wasm-rust/README.md

 # basic-wasm-rust
-Extremely simple example of using functions written in Rust from JS via WebAssembly
+Extremely simple example of using functions written in Rust from JS via WebAssembly.
+This is pure Rust and pure wasm, no frameworks or "glue" JS files.

 ## How to run